-There is also a Fact Sheet to provide you with additional information about the new service.
+There is also a pdf Fact Sheet (337 KB) to provide you with additional information about the new service.

 New clinical pathways have been developed to improve Continence service delivery for patients.
 The pathways have been developed by the four CCGs in South Staffordshire, working in partnership with clinicians from across the health economy and patients.